robregan/chrome-extension/README.md

 # Leads Tracker

 A 'leads tracker' extension for chrome! it allows to save any custom input, and also the current active tab.

+Want to add this to your browser?
+  - Either fork/clone the code or download the zip.
+  - click on extensions in your browser (top right corner, puzzle piece thing)
+  - click manage extensions
+  - turn developer mode on
+  - click 'Load Unpacked' and select the folder where you saved these files
+  - thats it!